 Nylund Pasty is a bit different than every other place I’ve reviewed.
 For starters, it’s not even a shop.
-The building in Crystal Falls is a pasty factory where you can’t even buy pasties.
-The only place to buy Nylund pasties is from grocery stores or if you want to get 200 of them for a fundraising event.
+The building in Crystal Falls is a pasty factory where you can only buy frozen pasties three days of the week before noon.
+The best place to buy Nylund pasties is from grocery stores or if you want to get 200 of them for a fundraising event.
 Yes, a minimum pasty order from Nylund is 200.

 According to the website, ‘Pastyman’ and ‘Crusty’ are also available for events.
 I assume those are mascots, but I can’t find any evidence of them online other than that paragraph.
 While they don’t have a shop to visit, there is at least a YouTube video that shows the insides of the factory so I’ll be nice and give three points for that.
 Per the video, they make 3,000 to 5,000 pasties two days per week.